jquery-ui-rails/jquery-ui-rails/README.md

 The jQuery UI code weighs 51KB (minified + gzipped) and takes a while to execute, so for production apps it's recommended to only include the modules that your application actually uses.
-Dependencies between JavaScript modules and between CSS modules are automatically resolved for you.
+Dependencies are automatically resolved.
 Simply pick one or more modules from the asset list below.

 For example, if you only need the datepicker module, add this to your application.js: